 A Local Area Coordinator is based locally and is a single, accessible point of contact for people in their local community

-They will take time to listen and get to know individuals, families and communities well, over time building a more personal, positive, trusting relationship
+They will take time to listen and get to know individuals, families, and communities well, over time building a more personal, positive, and trusting relationship

 How is Local Area Coordination different?

-Local Area Coordinators take a preventative approach; they take time to get to know individuals and families, their local communities and service partners and help people to explore what’s important to them, an individual’s personal vision for a good life and ways of getting there.
+Local Area Coordinators take a preventative approach; they take time to get to know individuals and families, their local communities and service partners and help people to explore what’s important to them, an individual’s personal vision of a good life and ways of getting there. ·

 What difference does Local Area Coordination make?

-There have been many studies in different parts of the UK and internationally over the past 28 years. these have shown that, where it is done properly and there is a strong leadership and real community contribution, Local area Coordinations lead to consistent, positive outcomes.
+There have been many studies in different parts of the UK and internationally over the past 28 years. these have shown that, where it is done properly and there is a strong leadership and real community contribution, Local area Coordination leads to consistent, positive outcomes.
 These include: